Polymer/old-docs-site/index.md

 ## Quick start

+{% include downloadbutton.html %}

-1. Download the latest .zip from above or [get the code](/getting-the-code.html).
+1. Download the latest release .zip from above or [get the code](/getting-the-code.html).
 2. Fire up a web server.
 Include `<script src="polymer.min.js"></script>` in your page.
 3. Read the [Getting Started](/getting-started.html) guide.
 4. Learn how to soup-up your web components using the [Polymer core](/polymer.html).